raspberrypilearning/comic-character/en/step_1.md

 ## Introduction

-In this project, you will combine JavaScript, HTML and CSS, to create a website where your users can design their own superhero character.
+In this project, you will combine JavaScript, HTML and CSS, to create an interactive website where your users can design their own superhero character!

-The website also allows users toggle between light and dark mode themes.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Light and dark mode**</span> themes are considerations of colour schemes used when designing user interfaces for web and other apps.
-Dark mode is a color scheme that uses light-colored text and icons on dark backgrounds.
-Light mode is the opposite of this.
-Both themes have their benefits and are used to improve readability.
-However, it is important to check that the colours used in the themes are accessibility friendly.
+<span style="color: #0faeb0">**JavaScript**</span> is the programming language of the web and is used to make websites dynamic and interactive.
+It is a very popular programming language and without it, websites would be static and boring.
 </p>

 You will:
-+ Use the date function in JavaScript to update the Copyright text on your website
++ Use the `Date()` function in JavaScript to update Copyright text on your website
-+ Add form and input elements to create a superhero character
++ Add a form and input options to let people create a superhero character
-+ Use JavaScript to manipulate HTML pages and apply logic (event handlers/DOM manipulation/functions)
-+ Use JavaSscript to show/hide elements on your website
++ Use JavaScript to show/hide elements on your website
-+ Apply light mode/ dark mode themes to your website
++ Add light/dark mode options to your website
-+ Use local storage to store user preferences
++ Store user preferences
-+ Create an image slider that navigates through images
++ Create an image slider that scrolls through images.

 --- no-print ---
 --- task ---